MathLee/ACCoNet/README.md

 We provide the code for ACCoNet_VGG and ACCoNet_ResNet, please modify '--is_ResNet' and the pathes of datasets in train_ACCoNet.py.

-For ACCoNet_VGG, please modify pathes of [VGG backbone](https://pan.baidu.com/s/1YQxKZ-y2C4EsqrgKNI7qrw) (code: ego5) in /model/vgg.py.
+For ACCoNet_VGG, please modify paths of [VGG backbone](https://pan.baidu.com/s/1YQxKZ-y2C4EsqrgKNI7qrw) (code: ego5) in /model/vgg.py.

 data_aug.m is used for data augmentation.